-Restorative justice focuses on repairing harm and restoring relationships.
+Restorative justice focuses on repairing harm and strengthening relationships.

-Restorative justice offers a different paradigm from conventional approaches.
-While the criminal legal system focuses on punishing the wrong-doer and relies on imprisonment to prevent further harm, restorative justice focuses meeting the needs of those who have been harmed while inviting those who have caused harm into a process of active accountability.
-Acknowledging our interconnectedness, restorative justice invites all those who have impacted by harm into a conversation.
-Collectively, these individuals discuss the underlying causes of harm and determine a path to move forward.
+Restorative justice offers a different way of responding to harm and conflict.
+Instead of relying on punishment as a response, restorative justice seeks to repair harm and prevent future harm by elevating the needs of those who have been harmed and inviting those who have caused harm into a process of active accountability.
+Acknowledging our interconnectedness, restorative justice invites all those who have been impacted by harm and their community into a process of seeking justice.
+Collectively, those who were impacted identify the wrong-doing and its impact, surface the underlying causes of harm, and determine a pathway forward.

-Beyond the individuals directly impacted by conflict or harm, restorative justice asks each of us to reflect on our collective responsibility for creating conditions that enable and foster harm, and tasks us with supporting accountability and safety.
-By widening who is responsible and who is capable, restorative justice harnesses the power and wisdom of community.
+Beyond the individuals directly impacted by conflict or harm, restorative justice asks each of us to reflect on our collective responsibility for creating conditions that enable and foster harm and tasks us with supporting accountability and creating safer communities.
+By widening who is responsible and who is capable, restorative justice harnesses the power and wisdom of the wider community.

 Initiatives